CaishenNefri/FoodCateringNotifications/README.md

 Most of the infra is described in Terraform.
 You can deploy it via `terraform apply -auto-approve -var-file="secrets.tfvars"`.
 File `secrets.tfvars` is not commited but is synced via Mega Cloud.
 2. Container App Job
 Created via Azure CLI because terraform doesn't support it yet `az containerapp job create -n containerappjob-full3 -g zdrowycatering --yaml job-template.yaml`.
+**Remember** to update env variable AZURE_CLIENT_ID and userAssignedIdentities base on used identity.

 ## Code
 Code is containerized in Docker.